 5. Watch your credit.
 The Fair and Accurate Credit Transaction Act of 2003 (FACTA) added sections to the federal laws to help consumers fight identity fraud.
 Under these laws, consumers can request and obtain a free credit report once every 12 months from each of the three nationwide consumer credit reporting companies (Equifax, Experian, and TransUnion).
 The official website that was established is www.annualcreditreport.com.
 Colorado residents are also entitled to a free annual credit report from each credit reporting agency.
 So Colorado residents can get a free report from each bureau annually under federal law and an additional free report under Colorado law.
 You want to figure out what debt is out there in your name and jointly with your spouse or partner.
 Since the credit reporting agencies maintain individual credit files for each U.S. resident and have not combined files for spouses, you will only be able to obtain your own credit report, which includes any joint credit accounts.
 Talk to your attorney about closing open active accounts and open inactive accounts.

 6. Talk taxes.
 Many aspects of divorce and dividing property involve tax issues.
-Maintenance or alimony is tax deductible by the payor (one who pays) and is taxable income to the payee (one who is paid).
+Currently, maintenance or alimony is tax deductible by the payor (one who pays) and is taxable income to the payee (one who is paid).
+Under the Tax Cuts & Jobs Act of 2017, repeal of the alimony tax deduction shall affect alimony obligations that arise from Court Orders and agreements made after December 31, 2018.
 The Internal Revenue Service (IRS) does not consider voluntary payments of alimony or maintenance to be true “alimony.”
 The payments must be in cash or a form of cash (check, money order).
 Transfer of services or use of property does not qualify as alimony.
 Child support payments are neither deductible by the payer nor taxable to the payee.
 Also consider whether you are receiving in the divorce an asset that will have appreciated.
 Remember when you sell an appreciated asset, you pay capital gains tax on the increase.
 So you will pay capital gains tax based on the value of the asset when it was purchased jointly (during the marriage) not when you received the property in the divorce.
 So an asset that has appreciated may be worth less in the long run than cash or an asset that has not appreciated.

 7. Secure your future.
 Consider whether your separation agreement or Court Orders should include having your ex-spouse carry life insurance for the benefit of the children or to cover future maintenance payments.
 You will also need to change your beneficiaries on your own life insurance policies, retirement accounts, and revise your will.
 You may be entitled to a portion of any retirement benefits earned by your spouse during your marriage.
 You may need a Qualified Domestic Relations Order (QDRO) (called a Court Order Acceptable for Processing (COAP) for federal government plans) to accomplish the division of the retirement benefits or pension.
 If you were married for at least ten years and do not remarry, when you reach retirement age, you may qualify for Social Security benefits based on your ex-spouse’s lifetime earnings, even if your former spouse has remarried or has not yet retired.